-Casey began playing hockey at the age of 5.
-Casey made her first state team for school aged 12., and played with Albion Park Bowling Club women’s hockey team 1st division from the age of 13.
+Casey was born in Shellharbour, New South Wales, in 1989, and began playing hockey at the age of 5.
+She made her first state team aged 12 and played with the Albion Park Bowling Club 1st division team from the age of 13.

 Casey defied her age throughout her junior career.
 She played for NSW for the first time as a 13-year-old in the U15 team and was at least one year younger than her teammates when she played for her state at U18, U21 and Open level.

 Casey’s talent and skill were recognised in 2005 with selection in the U21 Australian Junior World Cup team, at age 16, and she was named 5th best player at the tournament.
 From 2005 – 2007, she received the Layne Beachley Aim for the Stars Foundation grant, and in 2006 played for the famous Hockeyroos.

 Casey was called up for the Hockeyroos again for the Olympic Games in 2008, where she was, perhaps not surprisingly, the youngest member of the team.